Blown Away (1994 film): Plot

-Max decides to try to stop Gaerity himself, trying to get close to him at an Irish bar, but instead ends up captured by him, and latched into a makeshift bomb.
-Dove tracks down Max, and goes to retrieve his tools, but Max, realizing that Gaerity had created the bomb to kill both of them, intentionally triggers the bomb while Dove is away, sacrificing himself.
+Max decides to stop Gaerity, trying to get close to him at an Irish bar, but ends up captured by him and latched into a makeshift bomb.
+Dove tracks down Max and goes to retrieve his tools, but Max, realizing that Gaerity had created the bomb to kill both of them, triggers the bomb while Dove is away, sacrificing himself.
 In analyzing the bomb's debris, Dove finds a roulette ball that points to the abandoned ship, where he finds Gaerity.
-Gaerity reveals that he has set up another bomb in Kate's car and arms it via radio signal, then activates a Rube Goldberg-esque mechanism to trigger an even larger set of explosives that will destroy the ship.
-Dove engages with Gaerity in a large mêlée fight throughout the ship.
-Dove gains the upper hand, and handcuffs himself to Gaerity, preventing him from leaving, preparing to die to keep his secret and prevent any more deaths.
-Dove is saved by Franklin at the last second, having followed Dove to the ship, and the two escape in time before the ship explodes, killing Gaerity in the process.
+Gaerity reveals that he has set up another bomb in Kate's car and arms it via radio signal, then activates a Rube Goldberg-esque mechanism to trigger explosives that will destroy the ship.
+Dove engages with Gaerity in a mêlée fight throughout the ship.
+Dove gains the upper hand and handcuffs himself to Gaerity, preventing him from leaving, preparing to die to keep his secret and prevent more deaths.
+Dove is saved by Franklin at the last second, and the two escape before the ship explodes, killing Gaerity.

-The two race back to the city, hoping to stop Kate before she starts the car.
-They arrive too late but are able to catch up to Kate, and Dove jumps into her car.
-He finds the complex bomb and manages to defuse it in time.
+The two race back to the city, where Kate is playing the violin in an outdoor 4 July celebration, hoping to stop her before she starts the car.
+They arrive too late but catch up to Kate, and Dove jumps into her car.
+He finds the complex bomb and defuses it in time.
 As they recover, Franklin tells Dove he knows his past identity but will keep it a secret if he can take credit for taking down Gaerity; Dove agrees and gives Franklin his beeper before leaving with Kate and Lizzie.